zixiaof/zixiao.github.io/_pages/about.md

   - /about.html
 ---

 Hello, My name is Feng Zixiao.
-The first name is pronounced as "Tsee Shaw" in English.
+I come from China and the first name is pronounced as "Tsee Shaw" in English.

-I received my BA degree from Wilfrid Laurier University in Canada and I was previously a graduate student in the MSc Applied Economics program at Hong Kong Baptist University, and I am currently working in the same department as a Research Assistant.
+I received my Bachelor's degree from Wilfrid Laurier University in Canada (Economics) and my Master's from Hong Kong Baptist University (also Economics).
+After graduated, I stayed in the Department of Economics and currently working as a Research Assistant.

 <br/><br/>
 <br/><br/>